haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/notes.md

 - Bachelor thesis: [On categories of modules over locular categories (in Japanese)](/files/sotsuron.pdf).

   Contents:
-  - Most of contents are probaly folklore.
+  - Most of the contents are probably folklore.
 I considered the correspondence between semiperfect ring, Krull-Schmidt categories and their indecomposable parts in a functorial way, and studied a **perfect** additive category, a category such that every module over it has a projective cover.

 - Master thesis: [Relative Auslander correspondence via exact categories](/files/master_thesis.pdf), [Talk video in VR](https://youtu.be/ENQNdLAF_NE), [Talk slide](/files/mt0130.pdf).